thavan/thavan/_posts/2019-11-07-web-development-with-django-introduction.md

 comments: true
 categories:
   - Python
+  - Django
 tags:
   - python
   - django
-  - nginx
 toc:
   - true
 ---
 ## Introduction
-Python's CGI library is good enough for writing websites from the ground.
+Python's CGI library is good enough for writing websites from ground up.
 But we need to put a lot of effort into it to build a usable and secure website.
 When building a web application we often come across some common tasks like authenticating users, connecting to a database, sending emails to users, a reliable admin interface to manage and add content to our site, etc. If we solve all of these problems ourselves, it is time-consuming.
 That's were Django comes